devashen07/unity-webar/README.md

 ## Comments and Challenges

 - Going about this task, I first started exploring which platforms and toolkits would be suitable to accomplish this task.
-I have not worked specifically within the WebAR space besides the odd tutorials I use to do a couple of years ago but realized things have really changed.
-After some research, I could not find a free toolkit to use that allows multiple image tracking within one session.
-The best option would of been to use Aframe with libraries such as AR.js.
+I have not worked specifically worked within the WebAR space besides the odd tutorials I use to do a couple of years ago but realized things have really changed.
+After some research, I could not find a free toolkit to use that allows multiple image tracking within one session, the best options would have been MindAR or Imagine Plugins but are unforunately paid services.
+One option would of been to use Aframe with libraries such as AR.js.
 However, given my limited knowledge of these toolkits and the time constraint, I didn't feel it would properly demonstrate my technical ability and of course me having to learn a new toolkit from scratch would have been time consuming.
 - As such, I eventually chose Unity.
 However, came to realize that the **free open source toolkits** that can be used within Unity are either not well supported or are outdated.
-I tried wrapping AR.js into Unity as well to no luck.
 I eventually settled on WebXR which has lost a lot of support within the Unity environment.

 ## Methodology